Rei-SwitchBot/faq/en-us/Video Doorbell.md

 If the sound continues after disconnecting from Alexa, or if you notice any other unusual behavior, please don’t hesitate to reach out, we’ll be glad to assist further.

+---
+### Troubleshooting the Time Displayed on the Doorbell's Real-Time Video in SwitchBot App Is Several Hours Behind the Current Time.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please set the location to your current one by going to SwitchBot app → Profile → Manage Home → Home where the doorbell is added.
+If the device's location is not correct, there may be a time difference.